scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 		- in <CreatePost> make sure info for current date is taken AT THE TIME the post is made - not the date in the header. date info remains stagnant if page left up unrefreshed, thus yesterday's date is showing up rather than todays
 		- set user.isPrivate setting to 'off' on initial create user
 		- add admin account to user connections list on initial create user
+		- tags need to appear within <Post> and go to their macro page upon being clicked